atampy25/simple-mod-framework/docs/Folder Structure.md

 │  │  ├─ unlockables/
 │  │  │  ├─ theBestUnlockable.jpg
 ```
+`MyAmazingMod` can be placed in the load order.

 The manifest.json controls what the content and blobs folders must be named.